B2FH paper: Recognition

 B2FH drew scientific attention to the field of nuclear astrophysics.
 By reviewing the theory of stellar nucleosynthesis and supporting it with observational evidence, B2FH firmly established the theory among astronomers.

-Fowler was awarded half of the 1983 Nobel Prize in Physics, which has sometimes been erroneously stated was for his contributions to B2FH.
-The Nobel committee stated that the prize was for Fowler's decades of experimental work on the rates of thermonuclear reactions in stellar cores.
+Fowler was awarded half of the 1983 Nobel Prize in Physics, possibly for his contribution to B2FH.
+The Nobel committee stated: "Together with a number of co-workers, [Fowler] developed, during the 1950s, a complete theory of the formation of the chemical elements in the universe."
 Fowler's contributions to B2FH included the nuclear physics of the s-process and the r-process.

 Some have argued that Fred Hoyle deserved similar recognition for theoretical work on the topic, and contend that his unorthodox views concerning the Big Bang stopped him being awarded a share of the Nobel Prize.
-Geoffrey Burbidge wrote in 2008, "Hoyle should have been awarded a Nobel Prize for this and other work.
-On the basis of my private correspondence, I believe that a major reason for his exclusion was that W. A. Fowler was believed to be the leader of the group."
-Burbidge stated that this perception is not true and pointed to Hoyle's earlier papers from 1946 and 1954.
-Burbidge said that "Hoyle's work has been undercited in part because it was published in an astrophysical journal, and a new one at that (the very first volume, in fact), whereas B2FH was published in a well-established physics journal, Reviews of Modern Physics.
-When B2FH was first written, preprints were widely distributed to the nuclear physics community.
-Willy Fowler was very well known as a leader in that community, and the California Institute of Technology already had a news bureau that knew how to spread the word."
+Geoffrey Burbidge, for example, argued in 2008 that "Hoyle should have been awarded a Nobel Prize for this and other work".
+He also speculated that the reason why Hoyle ended up empty-handed was that "Fowler was believed to be the leader of the group."
+Burbidge insisted that this perception was false and pointed to Hoyle's earlier foundational papers from 1946 and 1954.

+Fowler, in his own Nobel lecture, wrote about Hoyle: "Fred Hoyle was the second great influence in my life.
+The grand concept of nucleosynthesis in stars was first definitely established by Hoyle in 1946."

+Hoyle's biographer Mitton has speculated that Hoyle was left out by the Nobel committee because he had earlier spoken out against the injustice of the Nobel committee overlooking Jocelyn Bell Burnell for the 1974 prize.

 In 2007 a conference was held at Caltech in Pasadena, California to commemorate the 50th anniversary of the publication of B2FH, where Geoffrey Burbidge presented remarks on the writing of B2FH.